-PR also adds a layer of legitimacy to smaller brands.
+PR also adds a layer of legitimacy to smaller brands and even those looking to become self employed.
 An element of media endorsement goes a long way to validating an SME and further enticing consumers to look you up.
 It also gets crucial information about your business out there for people to find.
 A blog post, a social media endorsement or a positive review by an external party all help you get found by prospective customers online.

 Managing a positive reputation